MicrosoftDocs/machine-learning-server-docs/microsoft-r/scaler/scaler.md

 # ScaleR Function Mapping

 The `RevoScaleR` package includes hundreds of functions you can use for data analysis, for high-performance and distributed computing, SQL Server, Hadoop, and Teradata.
 About 180 functions can be called directly from the command-line.

-This topic is specific to Microsoft R Server.
 Here you can learn about the most commonly used functions for Microsoft R Server users.

+## Recommended Functions by Microsoft R Product

-You can also learn about the functions recommended for these editions:
+Learn about the `RevoScaleR` functions recommended for your Microsoft R product edition:

 + [Microsoft R Server Linux](scaler-fx-r-server.md)

 + [Microsoft R Client](scaler-fx-r-client.md)

 + [Microsoft R Server for Hadoop](scaler-fx-hadoop.md)

 + Microsoft R Server for Teradata

 + [SQL Server R Services](functions-for-sql-server-data.md)